 Bronkhorst High-Tech BV the leaders in Mass Flow Meter / Mass Flow Controller technology for gases and liquids, Pressure Controllers and Evaporation Systems.

-Check out our top 10 tips for installation:
+Check out our top 10 tips for installing your flow meter or controller!

 The mounting position is important.
-For flow meters the preferred position is horizontal, and at high pressures ( > 10 bar for by-pass instruments) all meters should be mounted in this position.
+In general, it is preferable to install a flow meter in a horizontal position.
+Especially flow meters used for high pressures ( > 10 bar for by-pass instruments) should be mounted in this position.
 Avoid installation in close proximity to mechanic vibration and heat sources.

 Avoid abrupt angles – or any objects in the flow path which can cause turbulence - directly on inlet and outlet of your flow instrument, especially for high flow rates.
 We recommend at least 10x the pipe diameter as the distance between the angle and the inlet of the flow instrument.

-If you are interested in why the choice of piping is important for thermal mass flow meters, please read our previous blog for more tips.
+If you are interested in why the choice of piping is important for thermal mass flow meters, please read our blog about the choice of piping for more tips

 Read the instrument’s name plate before installation and check the electrical connection, flow range, media to be measured, inlet and outlet pressure, operating temperature, ATEX classification (when applicable), as well as input and output signals.
 Also check the sealing material for compatibility with the process gas.